Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Conclusions

 \section{Conclusions}

 This paper proves that the latency of the simplified successive cancellation decoder proposed in \cite{alamdar} is sublinear in the block length.
-More specifically, we show that the latency scales at most as $N^{1-1/\mu}$, where $N$ is the block length and $\mu$ is the scaling exponent of the transmission channel.
+More specifically, this latency scales at most as $N^{1-1/\mu}$, where $N$ is the block length and $\mu$ is the scaling exponent of the transmission channel.
 This is significantly better than the latency of the standard successive cancellation decoder, which scales linearly in the block length.
-Numerical simulations show that our proposed bound is tight and that pruning additional constituent codes does not improve much the latency for large $N$.
+Numerical results show that the proposed bound is tight and that pruning additional constituent codes does not improve much the latency for large $N$.
 Proving rigorous lower bounds on the latency is an interesting avenue for future research.
 As shown in \cite{wang2019log}, changing the code construction has proved beneficial to reduce the time complexity per information bit.
 Thus, another interesting direction for future work is to allow for variants in the construction of the polar code, in order to further reduce the latency of the decoding process.